teddokano/r01lib_MCUXpresso/README_prototype.md

 - In IBI enabled example, the IBI event will be shown in the terminal panel.
 The default setting to trigger the IBI is 2 degree-C higher temperature than program started (T_HIGH register set to T_program_start + 2 degC).
 IBI will be triggered again when the temperature down to T_start + 1degC.
 - Probe on I3C signals and confirm the waveform.
 In IBI enabled example, D2 pin outputs trigger signal (falling edge) at IBI event for oscilloscope.

+## 5. FAQ<a name="step5"></a>
+- None

-## 5. Support<a name="step5"></a>
+## 6. Support<a name="step5"></a>
-- Reach out to NXP Sensors Community page for more support - [NXP Community](https://)
+- Reach out to NXP Sensors Community page for more support - [NXP Community](https://community.nxp.com)
 - Learn more about P3T1755: I3C, I2C-bus interface, 0.5 °C accuracy, digital temperature sensor, refer to - [P3T1755 Product summary page](https://www.nxp.com/products/sensors/i3c-ic-digital-temp-sensors/i3c-ic-bus-0-5-c-accurate-digital-temperature-sensor:P3T1755DP)
-- "SYSTEM MANAGEMENT I²C, I3C AND SPI SELECTOR GUIDE" including introduction of I3C bus, refer to - [Sensors Development Ecosystem](https://www.nxp.com/design/design-center/software/sensor-toolbox:SENSOR-TOOLBOXX)
+- "SYSTEM MANAGEMENT I²C, I3C AND SPI SELECTOR GUIDE" including introduction of I3C bus, refer to - [Sensors Development Ecosystem](https://www.nxp.com/docs/en/product-selector-guide/I2CSELECTORBROC.pdf)